In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

 All new features you create are not tracked parametrically.

-Use the Capture Design History command to switch from Direct Modeling mode to Parametric Modeling mode:
+Use the Change to Parametric Modeling Mode tool to switch from Direct Modeling Mode to Parametric Modeling Mode.

 The Timeline is added to the design.